 How to Apply

-The application to participate in the Göttingen Exchange Program for the academic year 2018-19 can be downloaded below, as well as our informational brochure (Red Book).
-Both are also available as a paper copy from Barrett 101.
+The application to participate in the Göttingen Exchange Program for the upcoming semester or year can be accessed below:

 The Amherst College program with the University of Göttingen

 Göttingen is a small German city in the center of unified Germany, close to the Harz mountain range and 90 minutes away from Berlin by train.
 The university is one of Germany's leading institutions of higher education, with about 32,000 students and 2,500 professors, and an excellent library system.